interwebology/kubernetes_restart_nodes_automation/README.md

 # Restart or Alert On Nodes That stay NotReady for over 5 Minutes.

-**This was meant to reboot nodes in lab environments which it could still be used for with small adjustments to the script**
+**This was meant to reboot nodes in lab environments, but was modified to just send an email at one point.**

 This script uses kubectl to switch between contexts listed in lab_cluster.txt and records NotReady nodes.